1,2,4-Triazole: Structure and properties

 1,2,4-Triazole is a planar molecule.
 The C-N and N-N distances fall into a narrow range 136 - 132 picometers, consistent with the aromaticity.
 Although two tautomers can be envisioned, only one exists practically speaking.

 1,2,4-Triazole is amphoteric, being susceptible to both N-protonation and deprotonation in aqueous solution.
 The pK_{a} of 1,2,4-triazolium (C_{2}N_{3}H_{4}^{+}) is 2.45.
 The pK_{a} of the neutral molecule is 10.26.

 Synthesis and occurrence

 Portion of the structure of {[Fe(triazolate)(triazole)_{2}](BF_{4})}_{n}.

 1,2,4-Triazoles can be prepared using the Einhorn–Brunner reaction or the Pellizzari reaction.
+In 2018, it was reported that reaction of isonitriles with diazonium salts produced 2,3-disubstituted or 2,5-disubstituted 1,2,4-triazoles depending on the catalyst.
 Unsubstituted 1,2,4-triazole can be prepared from thiosemicarbazide by acylation with formic acid followed by cyclization of 1-formyl-3-thiosemicarbazide into 1,2,4-triazole-3(5)-thiol; oxidation of the thiol by nitric acid or hydrogen peroxide yields 1,2,4-triazole.

 1,2,4-Triazoles are featured in many kinds of drugs.
 Notable triazoles include the antifungal drugs fluconazole and itraconazole and the plant growth regulator paclobutrazol.
 Triazolate is a common bridging ligand in coordination chemistry.

 The 3,5dihydroxy derivative, known as urazole, sees extensive industrial use as a blowing agent.